Cross-client Label Propagation for Transductive and Semi-Supervised Federated Learning: Experiments

 \section{Experiments}

 In the following section we report experimental results for \method.
 We present two applications in the context of federated learning.
 In \Cref{sec:LPpred} we illustrate how \method can be used in a one-shot way to infer labels at prediction time.
 In \Cref{sec:FedProp} we show how \method can be used for federated semi-supervised learning by integrating it into a federated averaging training loop.
 As our emphasis here is on accuracy, not real-world efficiency, we use a simulated setting of federated learning, rather than physically distributing the clients across multiple devices.
 Therefore, we also use plaintext placeholders for the cryptographic steps that have identical output.
-Source code for our experiments will be made publicly available.
+Source code for our experiments can be found at https://github.com/jonnyascott/xclp.